-- (5) Termination may be appealed to the Board governing authority by an employee with three (3) consecutive years of service a nonlicensed school employee who has been employed for more than one year by making a request to the Superintendent within five working days of the date of receipt of the notice of termination requesting reasons for the termination decision and a meeting with the Board governing authority. - The appeal shall be granted if the employee responds to the Superintendent in writing within ten (10) working days of receiving the reasons for termination with the following information: - A statement of contention that the employee believes the decision is without just cause. - A brief statement of the reason(s) why the staff member believes the decision is without just cause. - A statement of the facts that the employee believes support this contention.
+(5) Termination may be appealed to the Board governing authority by an employee with three (3) consecutive years of service a nonlicensed school employee who has been employed for more than one (1) year by making a request to the Superintendent within five (5) working days of the date of receipt of the notice of termination requesting reasons for the termination decision and a meeting with the Board governing authority.

+- The appeal shall be granted if the employee responds to the Superintendent in writing within ten (10) working days of receiving the reasons for termination with the following information: - $\mathbf{R} \otimes \mathbf{A}$ A statement of contention that the employee believes the decision b without just cause. - I decision is without just cause. - $\mathbf{R} = \mathbf{A} \mathbf{A}$ A statement of the facts that the employee believes support this contention.